tnichols217/notes-old/APLang/Speech.md

 %%
 Why I use Linux and why mac and windows just kinda suck in comparison

 But first off, what is Linux?
 Linux is a kernel (the thing that connects your hardware to the software running on your computer), build upon the GNU utilities.
-I
+It is not an operating system, bu
 %%

 ---